 Building the learning capacity of all students

-Glenroy College is committed to offering a well-planned and comprehensive curriculum to our students based on Australian Curriculum and VELS (AusVELS).
+Glenroy College is committed to offering a well-planned and comprehensive curriculum to our students based on the Victorian Curriculum.
 We offer a wide curriculum in Years 7 and 8, an opportunity to explore in Year 9 and access to vocational and academic pathways in Years 10, 11 and 12.
 Both the Victorian Certificate of Education (VCE) and the Victorian Certificate of Applied Learning (VCAL) are offered to our Year 11 and 12 students.

 Glenroy College places a strong emphasis on literacy and numeracy as we believe this is an essential pathway to success.
 Focussed literacy and numeracy activities are part of all lessons.
 Every day, all students participate in the Drop Everything and Read (DEAR) program and read for 15 minutes.

-To ensure students are well prepared and succeed academically, Glenroy College has exams for all subjects for all students.
+To ensure students are well prepared and succeed academically, Glenroy College has exams for all subjects for all students at the end of the year.

 We are extremely proud of the improvement students have made in the last five years.
 Come and talk to us about our recent results.